arjun-menon/hubdoc-take-home/README.md

 ## Overview

 I've implemented the solution to this in Python.
 My code lives inside `invoice_processor`.
+For the PDF extraction, I've relied on pdfminer (instead of pdftotext), and Stanza (a NLP library).
+The extraction logic is fairly specific in some aspects to the 5 sample Hubdoc invoices, but I've tried to make it as intelligent as possible where possible.
+On the server side, I've used an asynchronous web framework combo of starlett and uvicorn, and SQLAlchemy (an ORM) with Postgres.

+My solution is able to extract all of the key information accurately, for all of the example invoices provided.
+The server can accept several PDF extraction requests (handled asynchronously), and work on them separately in parallel.

 There are two modules under `invoice_processor`: `server` and `processor`.